Lithops pseudotruncatella: Description

 Leaves are thick, and similar to that of the rest of the genus Lithops.
 The leaves are paired in twos, and the plant as a whole does not grow larger than 5 cm in height.
-They are grey to green in color with branched marbling on the top.
+They are grey to pale brown in color with branched marbling on the top.
 Its flowers are yellow in color and not more than 4 cm in diameter.